Lessons from My Summer Internship at the Women’s Community ClinicPosted on

 Who would have known that this summer I would again find myself at the clinic?
 This time, however, I was the confident Client Service Coordinator.

 Thus far, my experience has been wonderful and enlightening.
-I have learned three main things during my internship:
+I have three main takeaways from my internship:

 Although I played a small role in the function of the entire clinic, my experience was invaluable to the pursuit of my career.
 In addition to the hard skills I’ve learned, I found that the soft skills of communication and collaboration were just as important, if not more.